bitprj/devrel/IMC_WhyReact/blog.md

   // Don't forget the render() {} block, since this is a class component! render() {

+    // This variable will hold all anime recommendations
     // map() is an extremely useful Array function you will be using very frequently let recommended = recs.map(anime => <p style={{margin:'.5em'}}>{anime}</p>)